We provide education welfare services to all types of schools and academies to improve your overall attendance and punctuality.

 Our Solution

-Our EWO started working with the parent in October 2016 and found the issues to be the boy’s health and the parent’s role as carer for her mother.
+Our EWO began working with the family in October and identified contributing factors including the child’s health and the parent’s role as a carer for her own mother.

 The Outcome